Skip to content

 70/20/10 Model

 70% of workplace learning is experiential learning in practice, 20% is initiated by learning partners, managers, coaches and mentors, and only 10% takes place as formal learning.
-This model emphasizes the importance of workplace learning.
+This model underlines the importance of Workplace Learning.

 A